buildbot/buildbot/master/docs/tutorial/tour.rst

 We continue where we left off in the :ref:`first-run-label` tutorial.

-Open a new terminal, and first enter the same sandbox you created before (where ``$EDITOR`` is your editor of choice like vim, gedit, or emacs):
+Open a new terminal, go to the directory you created master in, activate the same virtualenv instance you created before, and open the master configuration file with an editor (here ``$EDITOR`` is your editor of choice like vim, gedit, or emacs):

 .. code-block:: bash